GoogleFeud/ts-macros/README.md

 Loads an `env` file from the provided path, or from the base directory of your project (aka where `package.json` is).
 The macro loads the enviourment variables in the output AND while typescript is transpiling your code.
 This means expressions like `process.env.SOME_CONFIG_OPTION` in macro bodies will be replaced with the literal value of the enviourment variable.

+**This macro requires you have the `dotenv` module installed.
+It doesn't come with the library by default.**

 `.env`:
 ```
 TRIPLE=yes